-It is best to choose a solar inverter that comes with good safety features that protects the components against overload, lightning surges, etc.
+It is best to choose a solar inverter that comes with good safety features that protect the components against overload, lightning surges, etc.

 6. Battery life

-My personal advice is to have inverters with the long battery life as it saves lot of power due to the usage of high-end material like lithium-ion, nickel- hydride etc.
+My personal advice is to have inverters with long battery life as it saves a lot of power due to the usage of high-end material like lithium-ion, nickel- hydride, etc.

 7. Manufacturer’s warranty